wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoints/event-based-inbound-endpoints/rabbitmq-inbound-endpoint-properties.md

            rabbitmq.queue.autodeclare
          </td>
          <td>
            Whether or not to declare the queue.
-If set to <code>true</code> the Micro Integrator creates queues if they are not already present.
-If set to <code>false</code>, the Micro Integrator will assume that an queue is already available.
-However, you should set this parameter as true only if queues are not already declared in the RabbitMQ server.
-Setting this parameter to <b>false</b> in the publish URL improves RabbitMQ transport performance.
+If set to <code>true</code>, the Micro Integrator creates queues if they are not already present.
+If set to <code>false</code>, the Micro Integrator will assume that a queue is already available.
+However, you should set this parameter to true only if queues are not already declared in the RabbitMQ server.
+Setting this parameter to false in the publish URL improves RabbitMQ transport performance.
          </td>
       </tr>
       <tr>